 However, even the most exacting standards cannot address the individual choices faced by each AZA institution.
 Therefore, each institution is required to develop a program animal policy that articulates and evaluates program benefits.
 The following recommendations are offered to assist each institution in formulating its own Institutional Ambassador Animal Policy.

 Within each institution, key stakeholders should be included in the development of that institution's policy, including, but not limited to representatives from:

-departments that frequently request special program animal situations (e.g., special events, development, marketing, zoo or aquarium society, administration)
+- departments that frequently request special ambassador animal situations (e.g., special events, development, marketing, zoo or aquarium society, administration)

 In general, the position of the AZA is that the use of animals in up close and personal settings, including animal contact, can be extremely positive and powerful, as long as:

 - Animal and human welfare is considered at all times.

 - The animal is used in a respectful, safe manner and in a manner that does not misrepresent or